Co-author: William Jolly

 - Motor vehicle injury insurance (CTP or Green Slip car insurance)

 - Reinsurance (insurance for insurers)

-Because the Code doesn’t cover these insurances, there is all the more reason to compare your options and find the right product and the right provider to suit your needs:
+Because the Code doesn’t cover these types of insurances, it may be all the more reason to compare your options and see if you can find the right product and the right provider to suit your needs: